Entwistle railway station: Signal box

 Typically for this branch line, a Yardley/Smith type 1 brick signal box opened here in 1876, situated on the Down side north of the station, containing an 18 lever Smith frame.
 This box was replaced in Jan 1904 by a new 60 lever, gantry-mounted size 12 L&YR box, in connection with the quadrupling of the line through to Waltons Siding 1453 yds to the north.
 Numerous highly detailed large scale original drawings survive for these track and related works from the early 1900s Included with the plans is a letter sent by the railway company secretary to The Board of Trade in April 1904 which discloses that 'the old station has been reconstructed.
 It now consists of an island platform 596 feet long.'
 It is also revealed that the station is on a gradient of 1 in 77.
-The authorisation for it was the L&YR Act of 1897.
+The authorisation for it was the Lancashire and Yorkshire Railway Act 1897 (60 & 61 Vict. c. cxxx).
 The signal box spanned the fast running lines and it is reported that it was a very draughty place of work, with its floorboards lifting like piano keys when a loco steaming hard passed underneath it.
 The box closed in 1968 when the through fast lines were taken out of use.